rajesh-agrawal/APIMicroservice/README.md

 API Microservice is a microservice for adding customer entity and displaying customer information.
 Purpose of repository is to demonstrate use of right test cases for right purpose instead of using it from compliance perspective.
-- Showcase use of unit test cases for validation and corner case checking
-- Show use of integration testing
-- ✨Show DEVOPS integration commands for testing unit and integreation testing seperately✨
-- ✨Run  Java code coverage on jenkins to know test converage
+✨ Showcase use of unit test cases for validation and corner case checking ✨ Use of integration testing and integration with Jenkins ✨ Jenkin Job to run all  commands for testing unit and integreation testing ✨ Run  Java code coverage to know test converage

 ## Installation